benjamindkilleen/benjamindkilleen.github.io/_pages/about.md

 [Intuitive Surgical](https://www.intuitive.com/en-us).

 I have published peer-reviewed journal articles and conference papers in international venues, including IPCAI, MICCAI, CVPR, and Nature Machine Intelligence.
-For further details, please refer to my [CV](https://benjamindkilleen.com/files/cv_killeen.pdf).
+For details, please refer to my [CV](https://benjamindkilleen.com/files/cv_killeen.pdf).

 Throughout my efforts, I strive to foster an inclusive environment for all.
 I have served as the